-- The employee may not receive a total of more than five hundred twenty-two days of shared leave for the entire duration of state employment, except that, a supervisor may authorize leave in excess of five hundred twenty-two days in extraordinary circumstances for an employee qualifying for the shared leave program because he or she is suffering from an illness, injury, impairment, or physical or mental condition which is of an extraordinary or severe nature.
+(6) The employee may not receive a total of more than five hundred twenty-two days of shared leave for the entire duration of state employment, except that, a supervisor may authorize leave in excess of five hundred twenty-two days in extraordinary circumstances for an employee qualifying for the shared leave program because they are suffering from an illness, injury, impairment, or physical or mental condition which is of an extraordinary or severe nature.
 Shared leave received under the uniformed service shared leave pool in RCW 41.04.685 is not included in this total.
 For this purpose, eight hours shall constitute a day.

 b.
 Circumstances: EWU employees may receive donations of shared leave under any of the following circumstances.

-- Parental Leave: The employee needs the time to bond and care for a newborn child after birth or to bond and care for a child after placement for adoption or foster care.
+(5) Parental Leave: The employee needs the time to bond and care for a newborn child after birth or to bond and care for a child after placement for adoption or foster care.
 Parental leave must be used within sixteen (16) weeks immediately after birth or placement.
 If a person receiving parental leave also receives leave due to a pregnancy disability, the parental leave may be taken in the sixteen (16) weeks immediately after the pregnancy disability leave.
 However, parental leave may not be used more than one year after birth; or

 c.
 Need: Leave sharing programs are intended to assist employees whose circumstances are causing or are likely to cause a financial hardship for the employee.
 As such, otherwise eligible employees may only receive shared leave donations if their circumstances have caused, or are likely to cause, the employee to:

-- terminate his/her state employment, as determined by Human Resource Services.
+(2) terminate their state employment, as determined by Human Resources.

-- Annual leave, sick leave, and compensatory time reserves if he or she qualifies under ‘personal hardship’ in subsection b.(1) of this section;
+(1) Annual leave, sick leave, and compensatory time reserves if they qualify under ‘personal hardship’ in subsection b.(1) of this section;

-- Annual leave and paid military leave allowed under RCW 38.40.060 if he or she qualifies under ‘armed service’ in subsection b.(3) of this section; or
+(2) Annual leave and paid military leave allowed under RCW 38.40.060 if they qualify under ‘armed service’ in subsection b.(3) of this section; or

-- Annual leave if he or she qualifies under ’emergency service’ or ‘victim’ in subsections b.(2) or b.(4) of this section.
+(3) Annual leave if they qualify under ’emergency service’ or ‘victim’ in subsections b.(2) or b.(4) of this section.

 1-3.
 Required Documentation